Azure-Player/azure.datafactory.tools/README.md

 > You can replace any property with that method.

 There are 4 columns in CSV file:
-- type - Type of object.
+- `type` - Type of object.
 It's the same as folder where the object's file located
-- name - Name of objects.
+- `name` - Name of objects.
 It's the same as json file in the folder
-- path - Path of the property's value to be replaced within specific json file
+- `path` - Path of the property's value to be replaced within specific json file
-- value - Value to be set
+- `value` - Value to be set

+### Column TYPE

 Column `type` accepts one of the following values only:
 - integrationRuntime